FlowFuse/website/src/handbook/company/strategy.md

 Due the to breath of the Node-RED community and the industries they apply it in, FlowFuse does not qualify customers based on industry.

-## Execution on our believe and mission
+## Execution on our belief and mission

 > We will only be successful if the Node-RED community is successful.